gyunaev/spivak/README.md

 Apologies for the "make -jX" build being still broken.

-Copy the player executable from src/spivak somewhere, and copy all the plugins into the "plugins" subdirectory where spivak executable is located.
+The player executable `spivak` is located in `src/` but it requires `libmediaplayer_spivak` to be loadable via dlopen.
+This means that either all files from `libmediaplayer/libmediaplayer_spivak.so*` must be copied somewhere where ld.so can pick them up (such as /usr/lib64) or `LD_LIBRARY_PATH` must be set to that directory.

+You also need to copy all the plugins into either /usr/lib or into Spivak directory.

+If you're building it, you can run spivak as following:

+'''
+cd src
+export LD_LIBRARY_PATH=`pwd`/../libmediaplayer
+./spivak
+'''

 ## Screenshots